Kmiller0421/Kmiller0421/README.md

-- 👋 Hi, my name is Kaleb Miller
+- 👋 Hi, my name is Kaleb Jones
 - 👀 I’m interested in becoming an software engineer or full-stack developer
 - 🌱 I’m currently learning new technologies everyday
 - 📫 You can reach me on discord or my email (Baby Cakes#1862)/(truth0669@gmail.com)